To listen to the blog post “How To Control Anger Outbursts In 6 Actionable Steps” over reading it then click the play button below.

-Understand that when you chose to tame your tongue and not respond people may look at you crazy.
-I remember when I made the decision to just shut my mouth and not speak on everything, my friends around me said:
+I remember when someone was being rude to me and I just made the decision to just shut my mouth and not speak on it.
+Literally all my friends turned around to me said:

 “I cannot believe that you let them talk to you like that, that is not like you, and you should have went off on her!”